 Descent into Cabin Fever

 As night deepens, the cabin transforms from sanctuary to prison.
-The protagonist attempts hearthside rituals—stirring a meager stew, whittling wood—to reclaim normalcy, but her silent gaze unravels him.
+The protagonist attempts hearthside rituals to reclaim normalcy, but her silent gaze unravels him.
 A pivotal scene unfolds when he recounts fragmented memories of his past, voice cracking against the void.
-Here, the camera lingers on close-ups: beads of sweat on furrowed brows, trembling hands clutching a knife not for violence, but protection from the self.
-This mise-en-scène, with its sparse props and earthy tones, evokes the primal fear of being truly alone with one’s demons.
+Here, the camera lingers on close-ups of sweat on furrowed brows and trembling hands clutching a knife not for violence but protection from the self.
+This sparse setup evokes the primal fear of being truly alone with one’s demons, a feeling many people recognized again during long periods of lockdown in recent years.

 Soundscapes of Solitude